misasa/visual_stage/README.md

 Ruby API wrapper for [python package -- vs2007](https://gitlab.misasa.okayama-u.ac.jp/pythonpackage/vs2007).
-This gem provides easy-to-use functionss and with this gem, Ruby can access and control `VisualStage 2007`.
+This gem provides easy-to-use functionss and with this gem, Ruby can control and refer to `VisualStage 2007`.

 See [gem package -- vstool](https://gitlab.misasa.okayama-u.ac.jp/gems/vstool)
 that refers to this package.